Home > Camino Frances Guide > Camino Frances Stages > Stage 2: Roncesvalles to Zubiri

 Zubiri is a good size town with all services and the perfect place to end your day.

-Top Tip : Zubiri often fills.
+Top Tip : Zubiri often fills up!
 There are always more pilgrims than beds.
 BOOK AHEAD.
 I cannot stress enough how much easier your life will be if you book your first few days.

 Potential Problems Between Roncesvalles and Zubiri